senmaoy/FID-with-Fine-tuned-Inception/README.md

 Hence, we provide a new version of code to caculate Inception Score and FID on CUB and OXford with original weight for fair of comparison.

 ### Note that the code will produce higher FID score than using weight without finetuning
 For example, RAT-GAN scores 13.91 with this code.
-But using weight without finetuning inception, RAT-GAN scores 10.21
+But using inception weight without finetuning , RAT-GAN scores 10.21.

 ### First download inception_finetuned_models from StackGAN https://drive.google.com/file/d/0B3y_msrWZaXLMzNMNWhWdW0zVWs/view?resourcekey=0-gBxxw4fU6ikmNtkfFSQALw